Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Commissioning a Designer

-For a straightforward single-storey extension, a competent architectural technician or experienced designer will typically produce the drawings you need at lower cost than a fully qualified architect.
-For more complex work — particularly anything involving structural changes, listed buildings, or conservation areas — a chartered architect (RIBA) with local planning experience is worth the additional fee.
-Fees for extension design typically run £1,500–5,000 for drawing and specification production, and more if the architect manages the project as contract administrator.
+For a straightforward single-storey extension, a competent architectural technician or experienced designer will produce what you need at lower cost than a fully qualified architect.
+For anything involving structural changes, listed buildings, or conservation areas, a chartered architect (RIBA) with local planning experience is worth the additional fee.
+Extension design fees typically run £1,500–5,000 for drawings and specification production, and more if the architect manages the project as contract administrator.

-Always check that your designer has professional indemnity insurance (PI insurance).
+Check that your designer has professional indemnity (PI) insurance.
 This protects you if an error in the design causes a problem during construction or at sale.
-Ask to see the certificate before appointing.
+Ask to see the certificate before appointing anyone.
+A designer who resists this question is a red flag.

 Building Regulations

 Building regulations approval is separate from planning permission and applies to almost all extensions.
-You have two routes: Full Plans (you submit detailed drawings before starting, get approval, and inspections are carried out at key stages) or Building Notice (you notify the council you're starting, and the inspector visits during construction without pre-approved drawings).
-Full Plans is better for anything above a very simple extension — it confirms design compliance before you spend money on construction.
+You have two routes: Full Plans (submit detailed drawings before starting, get approval, inspections at key stages) or Building Notice (notify the council you're starting, inspector visits during construction without pre-approved drawings).
+Full Plans is the better choice for anything above a very simple extension.
+It confirms design compliance before you spend money building something that might need changing.

 Structural Engineer

-Don't skip the structural engineer to save money.
-An incorrectly sized beam over a new opening can cause cracking, deflection, and — in the worst cases — structural failure.
-The building inspector will typically require the calculations before signing off.
+Do not skip the structural engineer to save a few hundred pounds.
+An incorrectly sized beam over a new opening causes cracking, deflection, and in the worst cases structural failure.
+The building inspector requires the calculations before signing off.
+There is no shortcut here.

 Step 3: Finding and Appointing a Contractor